breatheco-de/content/src/content/lesson/how-to-create-unit-testing-with-Javascript-and-Jest.md

 Humans make mistakes, all the time.
 As you progress in your development career you will be more in peace with that.

-Senior developers understand that their code will have hundreds of bugs and they only way to overcome human nature is by coding code that tests their code.
+Senior developers understand their code will has bugs (no matter how smart you are) and the only way to ship quality is by writing additional code to test the original code, we call that "unit testing", in this articule you will learn why and how to do it.

+There are several ways to test your applications, but unit tests are the most powerful tool a developer has to ensure high quality code.

 ~![Write Code to test code](../../assets/images/6b4upqv6at321.jpg)

-There are several ways to test you applications, but unit tests are the most powerful tool a developer has to ensure high quality code.

 ## What is Unit Testing?